calebduren/media-query/README.md

 ### Example 3 – Separate Min-Width and Max-Width Media Queries

-A common use case for media queries is to have a selector respond both ≤ a certain width and > a certain width without overriding any styles
+A common use case for media queries is to have a selector respond both ≤ a certain width and > a certain width without overriding any styles.

+To accomplish this, use 2 mixins, one to establish the rules that will be applied above the `min-width` value, and one to establish the rules that will be applied below the `max-width` value, consider the following code for example:

 ```
 $medium: 768px;